xiaonanln/go-skiplist/README.md

 ## RAM consumption

-With significant optimization overhead, the current RAM consumption of SkipList `(p=0.25)` is more or less same with LLRB.
+With significant optimization effort, the current RAM consumption of SkipList `(p=0.25)` is more or less same with LLRB.

 **LLRB:**
 ```